Skip to Main Content

 How to get a personal loan with no credit history

-1. Research lenders: Be sure to compare multiple lenders to find the right loan for you.
-Start by looking for lenders that don't require a minimum credit score or that allow cosigners.
+1. Research lenders: Start by looking for lenders that don't require a minimum credit score or that allow cosigners.
 A cosigner is someone with good credit who's also responsible for repaying the loan — a lender is more likely to approve your application if someone with good credit is on it.

-2. Prequalify: Once you've found lenders you might qualify with, take the first step to find out by prequalifying with them.
-Prequalification can give an idea of what you'll qualify for, and it won't hurt your credit score (if you have one).
+2. Prequalify: Prequalification can give an idea of what you'll qualify for, and it won't hurt your credit score (if you have one).
 But it's not an offer of credit, and not all lenders let you prequalify before applying.

-3. Compare lenders: Compare annual percentage rates (APRs) between lenders to see which may have the lowest cost to borrow money.
-Also consider the repayment terms and loan amounts you might qualify for, as well as funding times, fees, and discounts.
-Note that if a lender charges an origination fee, that amount will likely be deducted from the loan proceeds, which means you'll receive less than what you applied for.
+3. Compare prequalification quotes: Compare annual percentage rates (APRs) between lenders you’ve prequalified with to see which may have the lowest borrowing cost.
+Also consider monthly payments, repayment terms, funding times, fees, and discounts.
+If a lender charges an origination fee, that amount will be deducted from the loan proceeds, which means you'll receive less than the full amount.

-6. Review the loan agreement: If you're approved, the lender will have you sign for the loan so you can get your money.
-Review the agreement to make sure the loan amount, repayment period, and fees are as expected.
+5. Review the loan agreement: If approved, the lender will make a loan offer, which could be different from the prequalification quote you received.
+Review the agreement to make sure the loan amount, APR, repayment period, monthly payment, and fees are as expected.

-7. Receive your funds: It usually takes less than a week to fund a personal loan — though some lenders can send money on the same or the next business day after you're approved.
+6. Await funding: It might take from one to three business days to fund a personal loan — though some lenders can send money the same day you're approved.

 What to do if you can’t qualify for a personal loan